martinbaker/euclideanspace/readme.md

 For more information about this project see: http://www.euclideanspace.com/prog/es/

-For information about how to install the code see: http://www.euclideanspace.com/prog/es/install/ or follow the following:
+For information about how to install the code see: http://www.euclideanspace.com/prog/es/install/ or do the following:

-* Click on project above and click the 'site.p2.zip' button.
+* Click on 'release' tab at the top of this page and click the 'site.p2.zip' button.
 * This brings up a dialog window, click on the 'Save File' button.
 * Locate the file (in you downloads directory or wherever it was downloaded) and extract the contents into 'site.p2' directory.
 * Start Eclipse